developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-explore-analyze.md

 | VARBINARY | Binary |
 | VARCHAR | Utf8 |

-## Add the Root CA Certificate to Your System Truststore[​](#add-the-root-ca-certificate-to-your-system-truststore "Direct link to Add the Root CA Certificate to Your System Truststore")
+## Add the Root CA Certificate to Your System Truststore

 1. At a command-line prompt, run this command: